hifly81/hifly81.github.io/content/about.md

 I studied Computer Engineering and my background is humanistic and the subjects studied during my high school years have remained my passions as can be seen in this website.

-In addition to literature, the study of history, art and music, I have a great passion for sport in general and mainly follow and practice mountain biking, trekking, tennis and basketball.
+In addition to literature, the study of history, art and music, I have a great passion for sport in general and mainly follow and practice mountain biking, trekking, tennis, swimming and basketball.

 I am a fan of music, even if I don't always have a favorite genre, of cinema, but I don't like comedies and of theatre.